veekaybee/viberary/README.md

     + `index` includes an indexer which indexes embeddings generated in `model` into a Redis instance.
 Redis and the Flask app talk to each other through an app running via `docker-compose` and the `Dockerfile` for the main app instance.
     + `search` - performs the search calls from api
+    + `store` - Small model store to interface with DO Spaces
     + `conf` - There are some utilities such as data directory access, io operations and a separate indexer that indexes titles into Redis for easy retrieval by the application
     + `notebooks` - Exploration and development of the input data, various concepts, algorithms, etc. The best resource